digidip/tapjaw-example/README.md

 ### Connectors with authentication

-Connectors have the ability to handle various authentication methods, currently Tapjaw Importer ships with the following authenticators:
+Connectors have the ability to handle various authentication approaches, currently Tapjaw Importer ships with the following authenticators:
 * HTTP Basic Authentication (`BasicAuthAuthenticator`)
 * HTTP Bearer Authentication (`BearerAuthAuthenticator`)